-Notes Outstanding thereafter, the interest rate

-Notes is not held for any reason or if Sufficient Clearing Bids have not been made in an Auction (other than as a result of all series of subject of Submitted Hold Orders), then the interest rate on a series of series of Notes for any such Rate Period shall be the Maximum Rate (except during a Default Period (as defined below) when the interest rate shall be the Default Rate, as set forth in Section 2.02(c)(ii) below).
+Notes of each series during the period from and after the Original Issue Date to and including the last day of the (c) (i) The interest rate on Outstanding initial Rate Period therefor shall be equal to %.
+For each subsequent Rate Period with respect to the Notes Outstanding thereafter, the interest rate shall be equal to the rate per annum that results from an Auction; provided, however, that if an Auction for any subsequent Rate Period of a series of Notes is not held for any reason or if Sufficient Clearing Bids have not been made in an Auction (other than as a result of all series of Notes being the subject of Submitted Hold Orders), then the interest rate on a series of Notes for any such Rate Period shall be the Maximum Rate (except during a Default Period (as defined below) when the interest rate shall be the Default Rate, as set forth in Section 2.02(c)(ii) below).
 The All Hold Rate will apply automatically following an Auction in which all of the Outstanding series of Notes are subject (or are deemed to be subject) to Hold Orders.
 The rate per annum at which interest is payable on a series of Notes as determined pursuant to this Section 2(c)(i) shall be the "Applicable Rate."
 For Standard Rate Periods or shorter periods only, the Applicable Rate resulting from an Auction will not be less than the Minimum Rate.